AdobeDocs/destination-sdk.en/help/getting-started.md

 ## Destination ownership and sandboxes

 All resources in Experience Platform are isolated to specific virtual sandboxes.
-Partners in the Destination SDK program are assigned a common IMS Organization ID and individual sandboxes.
 Requests to Destination SDK require headers that specify the name and ID of the sandbox the operation takes place in:

 * `x-sandbox-name: {SANDBOX_NAME}`
 * `x-sandbox-id: {SANDBOX_ID}`